lebogan/netblog/README.md

 source repository like git.
 Add this script to cron for automation.

-Additionally, since the backup files can grow over time, files older than 90 days are deleted after the current backup process runs.
-You are prompted for a decision whether to delete those files.
+Additionally, since the backup files can grow over time, files older than 90 days can be deleted after the current backup process runs.
+Just check the prune box under the `Backup` tab.

 > ### Installation on Debian and Ubuntu
 > The compiled binary will not run on Ubuntu as is.
 It complains about libpcre.so.1